 As a 30 year old backpacker, you see and experience things a little differently from the rest of the backpacker crowd.
 Sure you get drunk and go on crazy party cruises every now and then, but I felt like I didn’t always fit in with the crowd being a good 10 years older than the majority, and certainly didn’t feel like following the crowd on a regular basis.
 Pub crawl?
 No thanks.
 Another pub crawl?
 Again…no thanks.
 At times I felt like I was turning into my Mother, reminding girls much younger than me to cover up going to the temples and to be careful when heading out at night time.

 Around half way through my trip I knew that I needed to change things up.
 Sticking to the banana pancake trail with the throngs of other young backpackers for four months simply wasn’t going to satisfy my desire for adventure and off-the-beaten track destinations.
 I started an online poll on my Facebook page where I asked my blog followers to vote on which country I should fly to at the end of May.
 They had a choice between Maldives, China, Indonesia, Brunei, Myanmar or Laos.
 As you can see from the poll below, Maldives won by a long shot.
-And thus starts the story of how I found myself on a one way flight to paradise with not much of a plan at all!
+And thus starts the story of how I found myself on a one way flight to paradise with not much of a plan at all – long before I knew all the fun things to do on this island paradise.

 My original plan was to travel the Maldives on a budget using Couchsurfing and Airbnb, in an attempt to prove that you most certainly do not have to be rich or married (!!) to travel in paradise.
 While I 100% feel I achieved that, I decided no trip to the Maldives would be complete without splashing out on a night on a resort island.
 I wanted the full experience, the one people dream about.
 Being whizzed around in a fan speed boat, sleeping in a over-water bungalow and being transported from one island to another by seaplane.
 So many things to tick off the bucket list, experiences I would never forget.